Darkness is here: Visibility for biking and pedestrians

 I always say if someone hits me it won’t be because they couldn’t see me!
 I’m lit up like a Christmas tree!

-The above lights will make you more visible, but don’t forget a traditional headlight so you can see too.
+The above lights will make you more visible, but are not a substitute for a traditional headlight so you can see where you are going.
 In Paris there is too much dog doo and too many potholes to go without.
 Decathlon and Hema (showing their Dutch origins!) sell some cheap but bright LEDs.

 Every time I look for new products there are more options.
-You can go much farther with turn signals (although I wear bright yello reflective gloves that work pretty well and keep my hands warm too), brake lights and lights that project over your riding space so drivers can see that you are a bike.
+You can go much farther with turn signals (although I wear bright yellow reflective gloves that work pretty well to show which way I’m going and keep my hands warm too), brake lights and lights that project over your riding space so drivers can see that you are a bike.
 More ideas here: https://www.youtube.com/embed?v=xN8nvvP8E_Q

 But can anyone tell me why there is only one person wearing a helmet in these videos?
 Safety starts with your head, no?